Tuesday, 25 November 2025

 We find epigraphic evidence for Legio XX at Kingsholm, again in the form of a tombstone.
 A funerary inscription for Lucius Octavius Martialis (RIB 3073), fragmented into two large pieces and many minor fragments, unusually lacks the years of service and age at death and as we saw at Colchester (RIB 200) the legion’s cognomina ‘Valeria Victrix’ is again absent.

 Aulus Didius Gallus, a member of the Roman Senate, was sent to Britain to replace Ostorius as governor of Britain (AD 52-57).
-He relocated Legio XX to Usk (Burrium) in south-east Wales and Legio XIV Gemina to Wroxeter (Viroconium Cornoviorum) to continue the campaign against the Silures and Ordovices respectively.
-Archaeological excavations have confirmed that construction of the Roman fort at Usk commenced around AD 50.
-It is uncertain if Legio XX originally built the fort yet by AD 57 the legion occupied the fort which proved to be a key site in the campaign against the Silures in South Wales.
+His brief to expand Roman territory, accordingly he moved Legio IX Hispana to Lincoln, Legio II Augusta to Exeter and relocated Legio XX to Usk (Burrium) in south-east Wales and Legio XIV Gemina to Wroxeter (Viroconium Cornoviorum) to continue the campaign against the Silures and Ordovices respectively.
+Archaeological excavations have confirmed that construction of the Roman fort at Usk (Burrium) commenced around AD 50.
+It is uncertain if Legio XX originally built the fort yet by AD 57 the legion occupied the fort which proved to be a key site in the conquest of the Silures of south Wales.

 Didius is accused of being rather inactive during his tenure, with the ongoing conquest of the troublesome Britons becoming a frustration to Rome.
 Didius may have been following instructions from Claudius who began to doubt whether further conquest in the difficult terrain in Wales and the North was worth the risk.
 In AD 54 when Claudius died, Nero, the new emperor is said to have considered abandoning the province of Britannia entirely.
 Didius returned to Rome after five years as governor of the Province to be replaced by Quintus Veranius Nepos in AD 57.
 The new governor immediately reversed Didius’s policy of maintaining existing territory and resumed military operations against the Silures.